 Below agreed test sequences principles:

-Acquisition of irradiated image reference at start-up of radiation Beam spill.
+Acquisition during the spill; ‘irradiated’ image acquired at start-up of Beam spill.
 That will be activated by a trigger provided by the CHARM equipment.

-Download and storage of the irradiated image on the control computer.
+Download and storage of the ‘irradiated’ image on the control computer.
 The image will be identified and time tagged.

-Acquisition of a non-irradiated image.
-That will also be activated by a trigger provided by the CHARM equipment.
+Acquisition after the Beam spill: ‘non-irradiated’ image acquisition is triggered also by the available trigger provided by the CHARM equipment.
 Neither the DUT FW or the test SW will perform any timing control, which will be given by the CHARM equipment.

 Download and storage of the non-irradiated image on the control computer.
 The image will be identified and time tagged.